TestCenter Reference

 Returns the list of available packages.

 The list of packages that is said to be thought of being available.
-This is for example helpful if a developer having installed all the source, but wants to verify only modules are used in seeAlso that are available in public installers.
+This is for example helpful if a developer has installed all the sources, but wants to verify only modules are used in seeAlso that are available in public installers.

 Returns